Discretionary Aviation Grant Program

 In June of 2003, new legislation was signed into law by Governor Bill Owens.
 Senate Bill 49 continuously appropriates fuel tax dollars into the Colorado Aviation Fund.
 This legislation gives the Colorado Aeronautical Board increased flexibility when dispursing discretionary grant dollars into the Colorado Airport System.

-The Division of Aeronautics is continually accepting applications for Aviation Education Grants.
+The Division of Aeronautics is currently accepting applications for Aviation Education Grants.
 Below you will find a download link for the Aviation Education Grant guidelines.
-Applications are due each calendar year, no later than July 15th.
-Submitted applications are considered by the Aeronautical Board at the August or September Board meetings.
+Applications are being accepted through November 14th, 2014 and will be considered by the Aeronautical Board in late January.
 If you plan to submit a request for an education grant, please refer to the guidelines document.
-The guidelines document outlines the criteria that the Board will use to evaluate the submitted Aviation Grants.
+The guidelines document outlines the criteria that the Colorado Aeronautical Board will use to evaluate the submitted Aviation Grants.